 The Fox Master of Accountancy consists of 30 credit hours over three semesters; students will take 9-12 credits per semester.
 Tuition rates for each academic year are approved by the Board of Trustees and announced by Temple University Bursar’s Office every July.
 Review details at the Bursar’s Office or view per-credit tuition as a PDF.

-Please note that in addition to university-wide tuition and fees, the Fox MAcc program also assesses a one-time program fee of $750 with the first semester.
-This program fee covers special events and activities including, but not limited to: orientation; guest speakers; special events; and graduate student-only spaces such as breakout rooms, lounges, and business centers.
+Please note that in addition to university-wide tuition and fees, the Fox MAcc program also assesses a one-time program fee with the first semester.
+Please speak with an admissions representative for specific details.

 The Fox MAcc program offers merit-based and financial need-based scholarships for qualified students.

 All applicants are automatically considered for merit-based scholarships, provided the application is received by the scholarship deadline.
 Students do not need to complete additional forms or submit additional application essays or recommendations to be considered for merit-based scholarships.
 Merit scholarships are awarded to students who demonstrate outstanding academic and professional achievement, including overall GPA, accounting GPA, and GMAT scores.
 Scholarship recipients will be notified shortly after their admission decision has been rendered.

 Admitted students who demonstrate financial need as well as academic achievement may qualify for need-based scholarships.
 To apply, complete the simple MAcc Need-Based Scholarship Application and the Free Application for Federal Student Aid (FAFSA) by April 15.

 Temple Alumni Rewards

 As a graduate of Temple University, you’ve worked hard to achieve your educational and professional goals.
 Because we are committed to your success, the Fox School of Business grants 5% tuition scholarships to alumni who are admitted to the program.